 \section{Evaluation paradigms}

 In this section, we introduce two novel evaluation paradigms for explanation methods on two types of common NLP tasks, \emph{small context} tasks and \emph{large context} tasks.
-Small context tasks are defined as those that can be solved based on local indicators such as words and phrases.
+Small context tasks are defined as those that can be solved by finding short, self-contained indicators, such as words and phrases, and weighing them up (i.e., tasks where CNNs with pooling can be expected to perform well).
 We design the \emph{hybrid document paradigm} for evaluating explanation methods on small context tasks.
-Large context tasks require the correct handling of long-distance dependencies, such as subject-verb agreement.
-We design the \emph{morphosyntactic agreement paradigm} for evaluating explanation methods on large context tasks.
+Large context tasks require the correct handling of long-distance dependencies, such as subject-verb agreement.\footnote{Consider deciding the number of \emph{[verb]} in ``the children in the green house said that the big telescope \emph{[verb]}'' vs. ``the children in the green house who broke the big telescope \emph{[verb]}''.
+The local contexts of ``children'' or ``\emph{[verb]}'' do not suffice to solve this problem, instead, the large context of the entire sentence has to be considered.} We design the \emph{morphosyntactic agreement paradigm} for evaluating explanation methods on large context tasks.

 We could also use \textbf{human judgments} for evaluation.
-While we use \newcite{mohseni2018human}'s manual relevance benchmark for comparison, there are two issues with it: (i) Due to the \emph{cost of human labor}, it is limited in size and domain. (ii) More importantly, \emph{a good explanation method should not reflect what humans attend to, but what task methods attend to.} For instance, the family name ``Kolstad'' has 11 out of its 13 appearances in the 20 newsgroups corpus in \emph{sci.electronic} posts.
-Thus, task methods probably learn it as a \emph{sci.electronics} indicator.
+While we use \citet{mohseni2018human}'s manual relevance benchmark for comparison, there are two issues with it: (i) Due to the \emph{cost of human labor}, it is limited in size and domain. (ii) More importantly, \emph{a good explanation method should not reflect what humans attend to, but what task methods attend to.} For instance, the family name ``Kolstad'' has 11 out of its 13 appearances in the 20 newsgroups corpus in sci.electronics posts.
+Thus, task methods probably learn it as a sci.electronics indicator.
 Indeed, the explanation method in \figref{example-manual-snippet} (top) marks ``Kolstad'' as relevant, but the human annotator does not.